How to write a book with AI without losing control of the manuscript

 That is why the workflow still needs review and revision.

-Gixo Books keeps the book brief, outline, chapter drafts, reader review, export, and later editions in the same place.
+Gixo Folio keeps the book brief, outline, chapter drafts, reader review, export, and later editions in the same place.
 That makes it a better way to write a book with AI than relying on ad hoc prompting alone.

 The result is more likely to become a finished book instead of an unfinished draft.